 7A Information which is subject to any obligation of confidentiality.
-Applies to Standards Committee only 7B Applies to Governance Committee only 7C The deliberations of a standards committee or of a subcommittee of a standards committee established under the provisions of Part 3 of the Local Government Act 2000 in reaching any finding on a matter referred under the provisions of section 60(2) or (3), 64(2), 70(4) or (5) or 71(2) of that Act.
+Applies to Standards Committee only 7B Information which relates in any way to matters concerning national security.
+Applies to Governance Committee only 7C The deliberations of a standards committee or of a subcommittee of a standards committee established under the provisions of Part 3 of the Local Government Act 2000 in reaching any finding on a matter referred under the provisions of section 60(2) or (3), 64(2), 70(4) or (5) or 71(2) of that Act.
 Applies to Governance Committee only